infiniteflight/infiniteflight-docs/getting-started/home-user-interface/user-profile.md

 - 10 Level 1 Violations (total) and 20 Landings (12 months) would give a ratio of **0.50**
 - 10 Level 1 Violations (total) and 10 Landings (12 months) would give a ratio of **1.00**
 - 20 Level 1 Violations (total) and 10 Landings (12 months) would give a ratio of **1.50**

+## Callsigns

+Callsigns are used whilst flying to identify you and for the Air Traffic Controllers to communicate with you, follow the steps below to find out how to change your callsign:

+Step 1

+: From the home screen, tap your user profile in the top right hand corner of your device

+Step 2

+: The "Account" tab should automatically display, but it can be selected from the navigation bar on the left of your device if it hasn't

+Step 3

+: Tap the edit "pencil" symbol to the right of your device in line with "Callsign"

+Step 4

+: Using the navigation bar on the left of the screen, you can either select the "Airlines" or "General Aviation" tabs

+Step 5

+: There are three columns displayed that can be used to customize your callsign.
+If you selected the "Airlines" tab, then you can scroll through the first column to select the airline you wish to use.
+The second column can be tapped to enter an alphanumeric identifier, tap "OK" when you are happy with your selection.
+Finally, a "Suffix" can be added by tapping the desired one, you can select "None" if you do not wish to use one

+Tip

+: Want a more realistic experience?
+Try to match your aircraft livery with the callsign you are using!
+As well as this, make sure to only add the "Heavy" suffix when you have a gross take-off weight of more than 300,000lb (136,000kg) and the "Super" suffix when operating the A380

+Step 6

+: If you selected the "General Aviation" tab, the same process as above applies however instead of the airline callsign, the "Country Code" is used instead

+Tip

+: The country code applies to where the aircraft is registered - therefore it does not need to be the same as the country you are flying from or too!